-Figure 12 shows an experiment in which a terrain-oriented training set similar to that in Section 5.2 is used.
+Figure 13 shows an experiment in which a terrain-oriented training set similar to that in Section 5.2 is used.
 After completing the sampling of the training set, however, we swapped the blue channel and gradient values.
 It is difficult to intuit the effect of this new interpretation of data.
 The runs yielded some unexpected and interesting textures, and models tended to appear made of transluscent minerals.
+This shows how automated evolutionary algorithms can be used to discover interesting effects.

 The final experiment uses the following training set.
-A total of 182 sample points are used upon a cube (Figure 13).
+A total of 182 sample points are used upon a cube (Figure 14).
 The cube is blue, with 3 coloured bands (yellow, purple, tan) wrapping around the cube in the middle of each face on each of the XY, XZ and YZ planes.
 The 8 vertices have shared normals, interpolated from the faces surrounding each vertex.
 Hence the normals do not indicate the planar normals of each face.
-Since this is a particularly challenging texture to evolve, we let the system run for a total of 600 generations, rather than the usual 200 generations.
-Some results are shown in Figure 14.
+Since this is a particularly challenging texture to evolve, we let the system run for a total of 600 generations.
+Some results are shown in Figure 15.
+They have hit scores of (in order) 47%, 40% and 40%.
 The results of training (column 1) are unexceptional.
 This is likely due to descriptive shortcomings in the texture language, which is clearly lacking in primitives that are adaptable to this particular target texture.
 Nevertheless, the results of applying the solution texture to other models are interesting, especially given that the overall colours used in the training set were prevalent.